 The Wazuh message protocol uses a 192-bit Blowfish encryption with a full 16-round implementation, or AES encryption with 128 bits per block and 256-bit keys.

-In larger deployments, the Wazuh server uses Filebeat to sends alert and event data to Logstash (5000/TCP) on the Elastic Stack server using TLS encryption.
-For a single-host architecture, Logstash is able to read the events/alerts directly from the local filesystem without using Filebeat.
+Wazuh server uses Filebeat to sends alert and event data to Elasticsearch server using TLS encryption.

 The Wazuh App runs inside Kibana constantly querying the RESTful API (port 55000/TCP on the Wazuh manager) in order to display configuration and status related information of the server and agents, as well to restart agents when desired.
 This communication is encrypted with TLS and authenticated with username and password.